redis-developer/redis-playground/docs/others/product-usage/readme.md

 ### DBIndex Panel

-This panel shows the Index details associated with the selected query.
+- Shows index details related to the selected query.

 ![DB Index Panel](./images/dbindex-panel-tour-step.png)

 ### DataSource Panel

-This panel shows the sample data associated with the selected query and Index.
+- Displays sample data associated with the selected query and index.
+- Helps you visualize the data your query will operate on.

 ![DataSource Panel](./images/datasource-panel-tour-step.png)

 ### Run Query

-Click on "Run" button to run the query.
+- Click the `Run` button to execute your query.
+- The results will appear in the Results panel.

 ![Run query](./images/run-query-tour-step.png)

 ### Results Panel

-Results of the query will be displayed in the results panel.
+- View the output of your query in a structured table or as raw text.

 ![Results Panel](./images/results-panel-tour-step.png)

 ![Results Panel](./images/results-panel.png)

-### Toggle Results View

-Click on `Switch View` icon in Results panel header to toggle between table view and raw output.
+- Toggle between views using the `Switch View` icon in the Results panel header.

 ![Switch Results View table view](./images/switch-results-view-tbl.png)